weaviate/weaviate-io/docs/weaviate/references-modules/reader-generator-modules/sum-transformers.md

 The code for the application in this repo works well with models that take in a text input like:

-<p style="padding 20 0"><em>But, similar to finding a bathing suit that fits in all the right places, discovering a new pair of perfectly cut and comfortable jeans can be thrilling.
+> <em>But, similar to finding a bathing suit that fits in all the right places, discovering a new pair of perfectly cut and comfortable jeans can be thrilling.
 The Gap jeans are as classic as they come and they give me that figure-hugging fit without cutting off my circulation.
 At the moment, there are TikTok videos circulating about these jeans, making me one member of an ever-growing fan club.
 While good jeans are priceless, these bonafide confidence boosters are also now on sale for $63.
-Trust me, there’s no time like the present to break up with those all day, every day sweatpants and slip on some hero denim.</em></p>
+Trust me, there’s no time like the present to break up with those all day, every day sweatpants and slip on some hero denim.</em>

 then summarize it and return information in JSON format like this: